cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-01-22.md

 - Fix intro [#129](https://github.com/cybercongress/dot-cyber/issues/129)
 - Bandwidth do not decrease [#128](https://github.com/cybercongress/dot-cyber/issues/128)

-## @mrlp4
+### @mrlp4

-- In collaboration with @xhipster and some other team members created roadmap for deploying safe and redundand infrastructure for serving all cyber-related services.
+- In collaboration with @xhipster and some other team members created a roadmap for deploying safe and redundant infrastructure for serving all cyber-related services.

 - Deployed and configured monitoring/alerting system for cybercongress backend based on [Grafana](https://github.com/grafana/grafana) and [Prometheus](https://github.com/prometheus/prometheus).

 - Created and tested docker setup of [Brain](https://github.com/cybercongress/brain)

+### @litvintech
+1. Upgraded contracts and enhanced frontend of [cyber~Vesting](github.com/cybercongress/aragon-auction-app) Aragon application
+2. Enhanced the frontend of [cyber~Auction](github.com/cybercongress/aragon-auction-app) Aragon application
+3. Implemented the initial version of the vesting companion which will send EUL/CYB (cyber) for vested GOL/THC (Ethereum) tokens with proofs.
+Will be published in [launch-kit](https://github.com/cybercongress/launch-kit/) this week
+4. Tweaked [Juno](https://github.com/fissionlabsio/juno/) to index cyber chain for GOL monitor
+5. One more repetition of test~Foundation ceremony with @xhipster.
+New record time!
+6. Discussed cybergraph project with @belya
+7. Meeting on GOL monitor with @savetheales
+8. Collaboration with @dimakorzhovnik on the implementation of Vesting app into cyber application

-## Aha203
+## @aha203

-DONE
+DONE:
-Defined infrastructure scope of work and formalized infrastructure improvement road map.
-Visualized and decomposed projects in Cyber ecosystem by their stack of technology.
+Defined the scope of work for infrastructure and formalized the infrastructure improvement road map.
+Visualized and decomposed projects of Cyber ecosystem by their stack of technology.

-TO DO:
+TODO:
 Research of hosting provider services to improve infrastructure resistance and disaster recovery.